EXCHANGE RULE BOOK

 Engaging in such activities will result in suspension or termination of exchange privileges and may attract legal penalties.

-Smart Valor AG ensures transparency by publicly disclosing:
+Smart Valor ensures transparency by publicly disclosing:

 - Bid and ask prices, order book depth